-In the left side pane of the app menu editor, Backstage users can select any app menu item to
+In the left side pane of the app menu editor, Backstage users can select any app menu item.

 Clicking on an item on the left displays its configuration options on the right side of the screen:

 Reordering menu items

-Items in the app menu can be arranged into the order that you want.
-Select the ≡ icon located to the right of an item name to move the item up or down in the list.
+Items in the app menu can be arranged into the order that you want, by selecting the ≡ icon located to the right of the item name, and then dragging and dropping the item up or down in the list.

 Displaying or hiding menu items

-Backstage users can choose whether a menu item listed in Backstage will be displayed or not in the app, by selecting the item to the left of the screen, and selecting VISIBLE or HIDDEN.
+Backstage users can choose whether a menu item will be displayed or not in the app menu, by selecting the item to the left of the screen, and selecting VISIBLE or HIDDEN.

 Note: If an item is hidden from the app menu, it will be added to the Restore hidden items list (available in the app menu editor screen), and can easily be restored to the app menu at any time.

 Configuring menu items

-To configure an app menu item, Backstage users need to associate a label with an app menu item.
+To configure a menu item, Backstage users need to associate a label with the app menu item.

 - The translation key: The translation key works as an identifier for the app menu item (or label).
 New labels can also be created by selecting Add a new shared translation in the Label drop-down list.
 The system will prompt you to enter a new label ID (the i18n key), and then to add the text to be displayed in English.

 Note: When creating a new label, the translation key should start with "section_title." followed by the title to be used, with no capitalization, special characters, or spaces.
 Spaces can be replaced with underscores.

 - The translations: This is the text that is actually visible in the app menu item in the app, including the default English text and any other languages that will be displayed if the app is using a different language than English.
 Existing label translations can be modified and new label translations can added by clicking on the pencil icon to the right of the label name.